idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/StrainEnergyRateDensity.md

   \label{eqn:sed_integral_def}
   \dot{u} = \int \boldsymbol{\sigma} : \textrm{d}\dot{\boldsymbol{\epsilon}}
 \end{equation}
 where $\boldsymbol{\sigma}$ is the stress tensor and $\dot{\boldsymbol{\epsilon}}$ is the strain rate.
-This expression is multiplied by $\frac{n}{n+1}$ when the input argument `n_exponent` is supplied.
+This expression is multiplied by $\frac{n}{n+1}$, where $n$ is the power law exponent of the material provided though the `inelastic_models` input parameter.
 This factor decreases the strain energy rate density to better capture the strain rate field around a crack under steady-state creep growth.
 This factor is primarily used to compute the C(t) integral, see [`FractureIntegrals`](/FractureIntegrals.md).

-The strain rate here is the sum of the elastic and inelastic (e.g. plastic, creep) strain rates
+The strain rate here is the sum of the elastic and inelastic (e.g. plastic, creep) strain rates.

-!alert note title=Time discretization error
-The +`StrainEnergyRateDensity`+ class uses time increments to obtain strain rates.
-For this reason, transient simulations must take small steps to guarantee converged results.
-Inaccurate results may lead to misleading postprocessing values, such as the analysis of crack creep deformation via the C(t) integral, see [`FractureIntegrals`](/FractureIntegrals.md).
+This class is available both for manually coded Jacobian and automatic differentiation strategies.

 ## Example Input File

-!listing modules/tensor_mechanics/test/tests/strain_energy_density/rate_model_elas_plas.i block=Materials/strain_energy_rate_density
+!listing modules/tensor_mechanics/test/tests/strain_energy_density/ad_rate_model_weak_plane.i block=Materials/strain_energy_rate_density

 !syntax parameters /Materials/StrainEnergyRateDensity